Sylvain Chavanel: Quick Step (2009–2013)

 In 2012, Chavanel won the Three Days of De Panne and won the French National Time Trial Championships for the fourth time.

 In 2013, after strong appearances in the Tour de San Luis and the Volta ao Algarve, Chavanel won stage six of Paris–Nice, taking the points classification at the race.
 Chavanel also won the overall classification at the Three Days of De Panne for the second year in a row, winning the final time trial stage.

 After five years with the team, Chavanel left the squad at the end of the 2013 season, and joined for the 2014 season.

 IAM (2014–2015)

 After winning the National Time trial title, Chavanel went on to win the 2014 Tour du Poitou-Charentes thanks to a great performance in the stage 4 time trial.
-A couple of days later, Chavanel topped a very successful week as he prevailed in the World Tour race GP Ouest-France by winning the sprint out of a small group ahead of Arthur Vichot.
+A couple of days later, Chavanel prevailed in the World Tour race GP Ouest-France winning the sprint out of a small group ahead of Arthur Vichot.
 In 2015 he also accomplished the impressive feat of starting and finishing each Grand Tour.